 - 4.93 The Green Infrastructure Wildlife Corridors Study (2009) and the Shoreham Harbour Joint Area Action Plan Assessment of Open Space and Recreation (2009) proposed the creation of a network of 'green corridors' linking town centres, communities, open spaces, the coast and countryside.
 Green corridors include river banks, road and rail corridors, cycleways and rights of way and are a valuable element of GI and can have recreational as well as biodiversity benefits.
-The Council will have regard to the West Sussex Rights of Way Improvement Plan when producing its GI Strategy and making decisions on applications that may have an impact on a right of way. - 4.94 Strategic sites, such as the proposed housing allocations in Part 2 of this Plan will be expected to make significant contributions to the green infrastructure network on-site.
+The Council will have regard to the West Sussex Rights of Way Improvement Plan when producing its GI Strategy and making decisions on applications that may have an impact on a right of way.
+The Council will also have regard to the South Downs Green Infrastructure Framework when producing its Green Infrastructure Strategy and making decisions on planning applications - 4.94 Strategic sites, such as the proposed housing allocations in Part 2 of this Plan will be expected to make significant contributions to the green infrastructure network on-site.
 Other new developments should seek to incorporate elements of green infrastructure into their design where appropriate, for example through provision of green roofs, SuDS19, landscaping, tree planting etc. - 4.95 A Green Infrastructure SPD will be produced in order to provide a holistic approach to the provision of green infrastructure and to maximise the many benefits that green infrastructure brings.